spcl/CheckEmbed/CheckEmbed/vision_models/README.md

 The framework currently supports the following local model: `stabilityai/stable-diffusion-3.5-medium`.

-- Instantiate the visual model based on the owned device.
+- Instantiate the vision model based on the owned device.
 - Device can be specified in the `Scheduler`, more [here](/CheckEmbed/scheduler/scheduler.py).

 ```python